A Survey on Recent Advances in Conversational Data Generation: Introduction

-The third paradigm, known as CIS, is designed to assist users in seeking and retrieving information through natural language dialogue interactions.
+The third paradigm, CIS, is designed to assist users in seeking and retrieving information through natural language dialogue interactions.
 The primary objective of a CIS system is to satisfy the information needs of users by engaging in dynamic conversations, which may include text as well as other modalities such as voice, clicks, or touch~\cite{Zamani2022CIS}.
 CIS encompasses three main areas: conversational search, conversational question answering (QA), and conversational recommendation. \textit{Conversational Search} and \textit{Conversational QA} involve interacting with a system in natural language to find specific information, allowing users to pose multiple questions based on their interaction history, with the system providing relevant answers~\cite{wu2022dg2, abbasiantaeb2024let}. \textit{Conversational Recommendation Systems} suggest items to users based on their previous interactions, serving as personalized information-seeking tools~\cite{liu2021durecdial, Wang23topdial}.
 CIS systems face several challenges, including maintaining the conversation state to better respond to user needs, managing mixed-initiative interactions where the system sometimes leads the conversation and sometimes responds to user queries, and adapting to user preferences and profiles to enhance satisfaction by personalizing the conversation.
 Based on these challenges, tasks such as intent prediction, asking clarification questions, target-oriented recommendation, and topic switching are defined.
 These tasks help clarify uncertainties, lead conversations towards specific items, and adapt the discussion to cover various subjects and entities based on the user's informational needs~\cite{adlakha2022topiocqa}.
 Effective handling of these tasks requires a substantial amount of well-curated data for training the models.
-In this work, we systematically review the literature on information-seeking conversational datasets and provide a three-step framework similar to those used for ToD and ODD.
-The contributions of this work are summarized as follows: \begin{itemize} \item We present a comprehensive review of the methodologies employed in creating synthetic conversational datasets, highlighting the innovative techniques and processes that facilitate their generation. \item We introduce a general framework consisting of three steps: seed generation, turn generation, and quality filtering, which are used to abstract and describe for dialogue data generation across three distinct types of dialogue systems: open-domain, task-oriented, and information-seeking. \item We offer a detailed description of dataset creation evaluation methods, detailing the metrics and criteria used to assess the quality, relevance, and utility of conversational datasets. \item We discuss prospective areas of focus and recent research challenges that have emerged due to the growing demands for dataset generation. \end{itemize}
+In this work, we systematically review the literature on information-seeking conversational datasets and provide a three-step framework similar to those used for ToD and ODD. \note{The three-step framework used in each subsection is illustrated in Figure \ref{fig:main_pipeline}.}